-In our pursuit of greater food accessibility we invest into a few different projects.
+In our pursuit of greater food accessibility we have invested into a few different projects.
 All stemming from our vision for a more robust and accessible food landscape.

-Our first garden is a quarter acre property on W South St between Parramore Ave and Amway Center.
-We intensively grow vegetables in an urban style production model.
+Our first garden was a quarter acre property on W South St in downtown Orlando, FL.
+We intensively grew vegetables in an urban style production model.
 Shortening the distance from grower to eater and providing a location for people to get involved and participate with their food system.
-The long term vision is to replicate this style into neighborhoods across Orlando in order to localize production and education.
+The long term vision is to invest into and advocate for this style of garden in order to localize production and education.

-The students at the Jackson Center set up, run, and maintain a garden together.
-They maintain their garden every day they’re at the center.
+The students at the Jackson Center built, ran, and maintained a vegetable garden together.
+They take care of their garden every day after school.
 The goal of this program is to teach gardening and life skills to the students.